 Regarding stormwater management, the project will make use of the pre-existing drainage basins that were constructed along the undeveloped area's Dante Boulevard "frontage" two decades ago in anticipation of future development.
 As documented in the September 2024 Consent Judgment, RIDEM agreed to consider the existing detention basins as "adequate for runoff control," with "no further analysis, design, or construction...required by RIDEM to satisfy the requirement for peak runoff control for the RIPDES application or permit."
 The RIPDES Permit was accordingly issued on January 15, 2025.
-Nevertheless, Staff have concerns with the question of where stormwater would overflow if the 100-year-storm capacity of the existing basins were to be exceeded.
-For the benefit of existing and future unit owners in the immediate vicinity of the basins, Staff encourage the applicant to further explore potential solutions for overflow events.
+In the Staff Report for the May 28th meeting, Staff expressed concerns with the question of where stormwater would overflow if the 100-year-storm capacity of the existing basins were to be exceeded.
+This topic was discussed further at a follow-up meeting between the applicant and staff on June 6th in which the applicant's engineer stated they would draft a written explanation of the same for the purposes of clarifying the record.
+However, staff have not received the engineer's written summary at the time of writing of this report.

 For landscaping, the applicant is proposing to leave the existing drainage basins (and picket fencing along the ponds' Dante Boulevard sides) unaltered and to maintain existing vegetation along the site's western edge and at the intersection of Dante Boulevard and Stephanie Drive.
-No additional plantings or fencing are proposed along the rims of the existing drainage basins facing the proposed development.
+During the June 6th follow-up meeting, the applicant indicated willingness to provide either white picket fencing or planted hedges along the sides of the existing drainage basins that face the proposed development, aesthetically consistent with how other basins are secured elsewhere in the Highlands development.
 While the site is generally flat, some regrading is proposed; however, the applicant has not yet provided cut-and-fill specifications with its Grading Plan.